Club work

 They were the first group of paid social workers in Britain and were to be followed by another Ranyard innovation – ‘Bible nurses’ – in 1868 (effectively the first district nurses in London).
 The direct contact with, and involvement in, such distress and poverty led some visitors to look for alternative ways of working – and it was in this way that people like Emmeline Pethwick got into youth work.

-Supervised by ladies, often with the assistance of working class missioners, meetings typically had about fifty or sixty regular members, who listened to stories or lectures while bowed over their needles.
+Supervised by ladies, often with the assistance of working-class missioners, meetings typically had about fifty or sixty regular members, who listened to stories or lectures while bowed over their needles.
 The meetings offered cheap clothing to poor families, relief from domestic drudgery, a source of female comradeship, training for children, respectability, and for many, the consolation of religion.
-In time, the organizers have more and more attention to social schemes, medical benefits, and infant welfare.
+In time, the organizers paid more and more attention to social schemes, medical benefits, and infant welfare.
 Like the working party or Dorcas meeting, the mothers’ meeting relieved the rigours of self-help with outings and teas.
 (Prochaska 1993: 381-2)

 With the development of Parish and District visiting, the establishment of Sunday schools as a major social institution and the emergence of mothers’ meetings several of the key elements of what we have come to know as club work fall into place.
 While not initially using the notion of the club as an organizing idea, these initiatives brought three key dimensions into sharp focus: a concern with local activity, the beginning of the use of groups as a means of working; and the need for intervention by ‘workers’.
 In many ways the activities of district visitors lay the groundwork for the development of new occupational groups.